A decrease in the contribution: sales ratio

 Include a share of all production overheads.

-Include expenditure incurred in bringing the stock of its present location and condition.
+Include expenditure incurred in bringing the stock to its present location and condition.

-Include variable production overheads costs plus direct product costs only.
+Include variable production overhead costs plus direct product costs only.

 Include prime costs only.

-It enables profit statement to focus on contribution earned from sales.
+It enables the profit statement to focus on contributions earned from sales.

 It excludes non- production costs from stock value.